Novartis/torchsurv/docs/devnotes.md

 There are a few errors in the PDF build due to layout issues, but the PDF can still be used to summarize the package in a single file.

+## Steps to create a new release

+Follow the steps below, ensure each one is successful.

+1. Update the version number in `pyproject.toml`.
+2. Ensure [CHANGELOG.md](CHANGELOG.md) is up-to-date with the new version number and changes.
+3. Ensure all PRs to be included are merged with `main`, pushed to Github and that all tests & checks have run successfully.
+4. Build the release from the latest main branch: `git checkout main && git pull && rm -rf dist && python -m build`
+5. Check the built package: `python -m twine check dist/*`
+6. Upload the package to testPyPI: `python -m twine upload -r testpypi dist/*`
+7. Check if the package can be installed (also check this installs the correct version):

+    ```bash
+    rm -rf testenv # ensure a new test env is created
+    python -m virtualenv testenv
+    . ./testenv/bin/activate
+    # these don't simply install from testpypi
+    pip install torch torchmetrics scipy numpy
+    pip install -i https://test.pypi.org/simple/ torchsurv
+    python
+    >>> from torchsurv.loss import cox
+    >>> from torchsurv.metrics.cindex import ConcordanceIndex
+    ```

+8. Upload to pypi: `python -m twine upload -r pypi dist/*`
+9. Check that the package can be installed:

+    ```bash
+    rm -rf testenv # ensure a new test env is created
+    python -m virtualenv testenv
+    . ./testenv/bin/activate
+    pip install torchsurv
+    python
+    >>> from torchsurv.loss import cox
+    >>> from torchsurv.metrics.cindex import ConcordanceIndex
+    ```

+10. Create a new tag for the release, e.g. `git tag -a v0.1.2 -m "Version 0.1.2"`.
+Push the tag to Github: `git push origin v0.1.2`.
+Create a release on Github from the tag via <https://github.com/Novartis/torchsurv/releases>.